Mark-C-Hall/GoUserRestAPI/README.md

 - `POST /login`: Login and receive a token.
 - `POST /logout`: Logout the current user and invalidate the token.
 - `GET /profile`: Retrieve the profile information of the authenticated user.
+- `POST /profile/update`: Update user profile details.
-- `POST /reset`: Reset the password for a user.
+- `POST /profile/delete`: Delete the user's profile.
 - `GET /health`: Health check endpoint returning a 200 OK status, useful for monitoring and service checks.

 Note: Ensure that the appropriate HTTP methods (GET, POST, etc.) are used when making requests to these endpoints.